Saint Philip Neri

 Philip’s advice was sought by many of the prominent figures of his day.
 He is one of the influential figures of the Counter-Reformation, mainly for converting to personal holiness many of the influential people within the Church itself.
 His characteristic virtues were humility and gaiety.

-After spending a day hearing confessions and receiving visitors, Philip Neri suffered a hemorrage and died on the feast of Corpus Christi in 1595.
+After spending a day hearing confessions and receiving visitors, Philip Neri suffered a hemorrhage and died on the feast of Corpus Christi in 1595.
 He was beatified in 1615 and canonized in 1622.
 Three centuries later, Cardinal John Henry Newman founded the first English-speaking house of the Oratory in London.

 Many people wrongly feel that such an attractive and jocular personality as Philip’s cannot be combined with an intense spirituality.
 Philip’s life melts our rigid, narrow views of piety.
 His approach to sanctity was truly catholic, all-embracing, and accompanied by a good laugh.
 Philip always wanted his followers to become not less but more human through their striving for holiness.